BOOK NOW

 Day 10: Lisbon - Santarem – Fatima

 Today, we will travel 45 miles north to the old city of Santarem.
-In Santarem, visit and attend Mass at the Church of St. Stephen, which holds (13th century) Eucharistic Miracle:
+In Santarem, visit and attend Mass at the Church of St. Stephen, which holds a 13th-century Eucharistic Miracle.

 The Miracle occurred when a woman yearned to change the ways of her unfaithful husband and consulted a sorceress.
 The sorceress agreed that she would cure the husband’s infidelity in exchange for a consecrated Host.
 The woman committed the sacrilege, but when she exited the church, the Host began to bleed.
 It bled so much that her fellow parishioners thought she had cut her hand.
 The woman ran home and hid the bleeding Host in a trunk.
 When her husband arrived home, the wife told him what she had done, and later that night there was a light emanating from the trunk.
 She and her husband began to kneel before the trunk.
 The following morning, the husband and wife brought the Host to the Parish Priest.
 It was then moved to the Church of St. Stephen where another miracle occurred; the miraculous Host was originally put in a wax container, however, when the Priest opened the tabernacle to view the Host, the container was found broken, and the Host was found enclosed in a crystal pyx.

-Return to Fatima with a visit to the Hamlet of Aljustrel, the home of the three shepherd children.
-Visit of the Parish Church and Fatima Parish Cemetery before returning to the hotel for dinner and an overnight.
+From Santarem, we depart to Fatima.
+On the way, you will pay a visit to the Hamlet of Aljustrel which was the home of the three shepherd children.
+Visit the Parish Church and Fatima Parish Cemetery before reaching your hotel for dinner and an overnight.

 Day 11: Fatima